w3c/encrypted-media/TEAM.md

 comment.

 ### Merging Pull Requests from Branches
-For pull requests coming from branches within this repository, use the same steps above except use `mypr`.
+For pull requests coming from branches within this repository, use the same steps above except use `mypr` and there is no reason to use the web interface.

+`git push` will _automatically_ close the pull request and mark it as merged, since the commits contained there were updated.

 ### Bash Functions
-The following are based on https://github.com/whatwg/html/blob/master/TEAM.md.
+The following is based on https://github.com/whatwg/html/blob/master/TEAM.md.

 ```
 pr () {